jimhigson/oboe.js-dissertation/main/main.md

 bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically, hundreds of times per day was not just convenient, this build process noticeably improved the quality of the project's programming.
+Running the tests subtly, automatically, hundreds of times per day is not merely time-saving, this build process noticeably improved the quality of the project's programming.

 Integration tests are not run on save.
 They intentionally simulate a